"Riviere na biso, vie na biso | Our river, our life"

 Language:

-Mbandaka, a city in the Democratic Republic of Congo, predominantly speaks Lingala.
-Lingala is a Bantu language widely used in the northwestern part of the country.
-French, the official language of the DRC, is also commonly used, particularly in educational and governmental contexts.
-Other languages spoken include local indigenous languages and Kikongo, another Bantu language.
+In Mbandaka, a city in the Democratic Republic of Congo, the most commonly spoken languages are Lingala and French.
+Lingala is a Bantu language widely used in the northwestern part of the country, while French is the official language of the Democratic Republic of Congo and is used in formal settings and education.